Public Policy Studies

 Requirements for admission and achievement of degrees are identical for both full-time and part-time students.
 Both full-time and part-time students take the same courses, taught by the same faculty members.
 To accommodate both groups, most graduate-level courses in our department are offered in the evening.

-Making the final decision on whether or not to attend full-time or part-time should be considered carefully, and our Chair, Dr. Robert Cropf, can help you in this decision during preliminary interviews.
+Making the final decision on whether or not to attend full-time or part-time should be considered carefully, and faculty advisers can help you determine which is best for you.

 For those of you who are experiencing a career transition and have plenty of free time, you may take on a full, academic workload.
 Depending on the number of classes you take per semester, you can complete your program as soon as two years for a master's program.
 Students are required to take a minimum of six credits per semester.

 For some full-time students, graduate assistantships are available.
 Assistantships require 20 hours of work each week in the department in assistant teaching, research, communications and/or technological applications.